sabbirrahman/ng-socializer/README.md

   ...
   ngOnInit() {
     ...
-    // Everytime User Connects or Disconnects, A Value will be Emmited from profile$ property this.facebookSocializer.profile$.subscribe((profile) => {
+    // Everytime User Connects or Disconnects, A Value will be Emmited from profile$ Observable this.facebookSocializer.profile$.subscribe((profile) => {
       console.log(profile);
     });